Suicide Prevention

 Montana Suicide Awareness & Prevention Training Act

-Description: The Montana Suicide Awareness and Prevention Training Act was passed by the Montana Legislature in 2015.
+Description: The Montana Suicide Awareness and Prevention Training Act was passed by the Montana Legislature in 2025.
 The Act directs the Montana Office of Public Instruction to provide training and technical assistance to schools in Montana about youth suicide awareness and prevention training.
-House Bill 381 Training Guidance Document was designed to help your school community decide what kind of training fits with your current needs.
+It also requires that youth suicide awareness and prevention training be made available annually.
+The training requirement for Montana educators is 1 hour every 3 years.
+The House Bill 381 Training Guidance Document was designed to help your school community decide which training best fits your current needs.

 Find CSCT District Information

-• The legislature recommends schools make suicide prevention training available annually to staff; at least 2 hours every 5 years
+• The legislature recommends schools make suicide prevention training available annually to staff, with at least 1 hour of training every 3 years.

 • Training can be provided by: